arielm/chronotext-gtest/README.md

 ./run-android.sh
 ./run-emscripten.sh
 ```
-This will build a simple test, and execute it on the relevant *targets*.
+This will build a simple test, and execute it on the relevant platforms.